alvarolorentedev/trunkbasedreview/vs-code/README.md

 ## How it works

-- Do trunk-based Development
+- Do trunk-based Development.
 - Open comments and change request in the `main branch`.
 - Answer comments and do changes in the `main branch`.
-- Resolve conversations
+- Resolve conversations.
-- keep a historical of it.
+- Move conversation to historical log of it.

 # Benefits